Xeno333/1042/docs/gameplay.md

 ## Cooking

-If you get some raw food, like pork from a pig, you can cook it.
-Cooking is done by placing raw food near a burning node.
-After a given ionterval the food will cook.
+If you get some raw food, like pork from a pig, you can cook it:

+ * either near near a fire
+ * or on a campfire

+After a given interval, the food will cook.

+If you get something that need to be heated to a higher temperature, you'll need to use an oven or placing the item beside a [block of burning charcoal](#starting-fires).

+If you want to use an oven, you must [create one](#oven) and [create a mold](#mold).
+Right-click the mold with the item to cook, and pick un the filled mold.
+You can now place it in the oven and wait for it to finish cooking!

 ## Mining